Ax3man/trackr/README.md

 ### _Note_

 This package is getting more outdated every day and has never quite reached a stable or finished state.
 I currently don't have time to further develop it, as I don't work much on behavior right now.
 However, it can still be useful for various functions and has been used in published papers, so I am leaving it here available for now.
+Use at own risk.

 # trackr